This article is part of our passive investors guide on real estate syndications, available here.

 - Property C = 12% return, 10% standard deviation

-(Let’s assume the risk-free rate, or rate of return on Treasury bonds, average 3% for the observed period)
+(Let’s assume the risk-free rate, or rate of return on Treasury bonds, averages 3% for the observed period)

 While Property C looks like the winning investment compared to the others based on its 12% rate of return, you can’t know that for certain until you calculate the risk-adjusted return based on its standard deviation.
 Pan out 30 years.
 Calculating risk-adjusted return may show that Property A has less downside risk during the observed period compared to Property C.